-For the purpose of this ordinance, a Planned Unit Development (PUD) shall mean the a development of land under unified control which is planned and developed as a whole in a single or programmed series of operations with uses and structures substantially related to the character of the entire development.
+For the purpose of this ordinance, a Planned Unit Development (PUD) shall mean a development under unified control which is planned and developed as a whole in a single or programmed series of operations with uses and structures substantially related to the character of the entire development.
 A PUD must also include a program for the provision, maintenance, and operation of all areas, improvements, facilities, and necessary services for the common use of all occupants thereof.
-In order to justify allowing departure from the strict application of use, setback, height, and minimum lot size requirements of conventional zoning districts, a PUD must demonstrate, through the approval process, that it achieves desirable goals that would not be possible in a conventional zoning district.
-The Planned Unit Development District is primarily residential in natural with the following acceptable mix of land uses:
+In order to justify allowing departure from the strict application of use, setback, height, and minimum lot size requirements of conventional zoning districts, a PUD must demonstrate that it achieves desirable goals that would not be possible in a conventional zoning district.